 Heading home to Buffalo, NY for the marathon over Memorial Day is an annual delight.
 The weather is always perfect, the trees are green, and the city has a winter-is-finally-over-buzz that instantly doses me a contact high.
 It also arrives at an opportune time for relief when the heat is ramping up in Tucson to the triple digits.
 “It’s not bad, it’s a dry heat,” they tell me.
 Yeah, so is an oven.

 It’s a quick trip.
 I arrive at my folk’s house at midnight on Saturday.
 I’m up at 5:30am the following morning sipping coffee and going over my strategy for the marathon that begins at 7.
 The last marathon I ran was Boston a couple years ago.
 I ran a PR (personal record) in 2:47.
 An hour or so after I finished, the thrill of my fastest marathon to date became trivial and insignificant as the horrific events of that day unraveled a block away at the finish line.
-Afterwards, I no longer felt the urge to run on the roads amongst cars, people, and busyness for a while and stuck to trails.
+I stuck to running on trails since.

 Time ran its course and I’m ready to bash some asphalt again.
 I’m anxious to see what I can do since I’ve ramped up my training.
 The goal in my head is 2:40.
 My fastest half marathon time is 1:19 and some change.
 Since I’m just one month off a 50-mile race, I figure the 26.2 is my new half, at least that’s what I’m telling myself.